conceptdev/Chat2self/README.md

 pairs across all devices registered with the same App Store login.
 That's why it is called chat2_self_.

+To set it up on your system you'll need to configure the BundleId, Provisioning Profile, and Entitlements.plist (with your TeamId) so that iCloud will work.

 Each time you enter a message, it is saved to the local Key-Value storage collection. iOS then decides when to synchronize that key with iCloud.
 Other devices similarly decide when to synchronise their local iCloud